Claude Cahun: Work

 This plaque on Cahun's house in Saint Brélade, Jersey, celebrates her photographic innovation.

 Cahun's works encompassed writing, photography, sculpture and theatre, much of it in collaboration with Marcel Moore.

 In the 1980s Cahun and Moore's highly staged 'self-portraits' (of Cahun) and tableaux that incorporated the visual aesthetics of Surrealism began to be discovered by a new audience.

-Interest in her writing would be slower; her masterpiece 'Aveux non avenus' (first published in 1930 by Carrefour) was not republished in French until 1992 and would not be translated into English (as 'Disavowals') until 2008 for Tate Publishing.
-Susan de Muth revised her translation as Confessions or Disavowals in 2024 for a new publication with Thin Man Press.
+Interest in her writing would be slower; her masterpiece Aveux non avenus (first published in 1930 by Carrefour) was not republished in French until 1992 and would not be translated into English (as Disavowals) until 2008 for Tate Publishing.
+Susan de Muth revised her translation as Cancelled Confessions in 2024 for a new publication with Thin Man Press.

-During the 1920s, Cahun produced an astonishing number of self-portraits in various guises such as aviator, dandy, doll, body builder, vamp and vampire, angel, and Japanese puppet.
+During the 1920s, Cahun produced numerous self-portraits in various guises such as aviator, dandy, doll, bodybuilder, vamp and vampire, angel, and Japanese puppet.

 Cahun gave a unique perspective within surrealism, using mirrors, collages and doubling in her photos to reflect the diversion from social norms.

 Some of Cahun's portraits feature the artist looking directly at the viewer, head shaven, often revealing only head and shoulders (eliminating body from the view), and a blurring of gender indicators and behaviors which serve to undermine the male gaze.
 Scholar Miranda Welby-Everard has written about the importance of theatre, performance, and costume that underlies Cahun's work, suggesting how this may have informed the artist's varying gender presentations.

 Cahun's published writings include "Heroines", (1925) a series of monologues based upon famous female characters from fairy tales, mythology and the Bible which draw witty comparisons with the contemporary image of women; Aveux non avenus, (Carrefour, 1930), widely considered to be Cahun's masterpiece is a highly original collection of written fragments, including stories, dreams, adventures, jokes, dramatic dialogues and apparent agonies of soul-searching which she delights in finally undermining with an ironic aside ('I am so good at lying!').
 The book is illustrated by ten photomontages made in collaboration with Marcel Moore.
 Cahun also wrote many articles and essays for magazines and journals.